 The Company's Global Compensation Plan allows distributors to sponsor new distributors.
 The sponsoring of new distributors creates multiple distributor levels in the network marketing structure.
-Sponsored distributors are referred " downline" distributors within the sponsoring distributor's "downline network."
+Sponsored distributors are referred to as "downline" distributors within the sponsoring distributor's "downline network."
 If downline distributors also sponsor new distributors, additional levels of downline distributors are created, with the new downline distributors also becoming part of the original sponsor's "downline network."
 As a result of this network marketing distribution system, distributors develop relationships with other distributors, both within their own countries and internationally.
 The Company believes that its revenue is generated from thousands of distributor networks.
-However, the Company estimates that approximately 520 distributorships worldwide comprise NSI's two highest executive distributor levels.
-These distributorships have developed extensive downline networks which consist of thousands of sub-networks.
-Together with such networks, these distributorships account for substantially all of the Company's revenue.
+However, the Company estimates that approximately 300 distributorships comprise NSI's two highest executive distributor levels, which distributorships have developed the most extensive downline networks and distributor relationships.
 Consequently, the loss of such a high-level distributor or another key distributor together with a group of leading distributors in such distributor's downline network, or the loss of a significant number of distributors for any reason, could adversely affect sales of the Company's products, impair the Company's ability to attract new distributors and adversely impact earnings.

-Under the Global Compensation Plan, a distributor receives commissions based on products sold by the distributor and by participants in the distributor's worldwide downline network, regardless of the country in which such participants are located.
-The Company, on the other hand, receives revenues based almost exclusively on sales of products to distributors within the Company's markets.
+Under the Global Compensation Plan, a distributor receives commissions based on products sold by the distributor and by participants in the distributor's $% \left( 1\right) =\left( 1\right) \left( 1$ worldwide downline network, regardless of the country in which such participants are located.
+The Company, on the other hand, receives revenues based almost exclusively on the volume of products sold within the Company's markets.
 So, for example, if a distributor located in Japan sponsors a distributor in Europe, the Japanese distributor could receive commissions based on the sales made by the European distributor, but the Company would not receive any revenue since the products would have been sold outside of the Company's markets.
 The interests of the Company and distributors therefore diverge somewhat in that the Company's primary objective is to maximize the amount of products sold within the Company's markets, while the distributors' objective is to maximize the amount of products sold by the participants in the distributors' worldwide downline networks.
 The Company and NSI have observed that the commencement of operations in a new country tends to distract the attention of distributors from the established markets for a period of time while key distributors begin to build their downline networks within the new country.
 NSI is currently contemplating opening operations in additional countries outside of the Company's markets.
 To the extent distributors focus their energies on establishing downline networks in these new countries, and decrease their focus on building organizations within the Company's markets, the Company's business and results of operations could be adversely affected.
 Furthermore, the Company itself is currently contemplating opening new markets.
 In the event distributors focus on these new markets, sales in existing markets might be adversely affected.
 There can be no assurance that these new markets will develop or that any increase in sales in new markets will not be more than offset by a decrease in sales in the existing markets.